knetikmedia/knetikcloud-java-client/docs/MediaVideosApi.md

 Removes a user from a video&#39;s whitelist

-Remove the user with the id given in the path from the whitelist of users that can view this video regardless of privacy setting.
+Remove the user with the id given in the path from the whitelist of users that can view this video regardless of privacy setting. &lt;br&gt;&lt;br&gt;&lt;b&gt;Permissions Needed:&lt;/b&gt; VIDEOS_USER or VIDEOS_ADMIN

 ### Example
 ```java